This post may contain affiliate links. Please see our disclosure policy.

 Over the years, I have found that a DIY facial toner can be made with simple ingredients like apple cider vinegar, witch hazel, and essential oils to leave your skin smooth and glowing.
 According to this source, it can even help with acne.

 So, if you love making your own skincare products, you are going to love these recipes.
-They are specifically designed for the sensitive skin on the face, which is why using gentle, face-specific products like homemade natural face moisturizers and homemade face cleansers is important.
+They are specifically designed for the sensitive skin on the face, which is why using gentle, face-specific products like homemade natural face moisturizers and homemade face washes is important.

 WHAT IS FACIAL TONER?